ksachdeva/scikit-nni/README.rst

 Datasource Section
 ******************

-This is where you will specify the (python) callable that `sknni` would invoking to the training and test dataset.
+This is where you will specify the (python) callable that `sknni` would be invoking to get the training and test dataset.

-The callable should return 2 values where each value is a `tuple` of two items.
+The callable **must** return two values where each value is a `tuple` of two items.
 The first tuple consists of training data `(X_train, y_train)` and the second tuple consists of test data `(X_test, y_test)`.

 An example callable would look like this::